zxkevinxz/ai-hero/courses/08-first-cohort-course/04-day-3/02-choose-success-criteria/article.md

 To know what evals we need to run, we need to understand what we are evaluating for.
 What does success look like in our application?

-Clearly defining success criteria is enormously important for any AI engineering project.
-These success criteria give you a bar to clear - something to aim for.

 ## How do you create success criteria?

 The best place to start is to imagine your ideal user.
 What do they want when they use your app?